anandjoshi91/anandjoshi91.github.io/_posts/2017/2017-05-21-Backpack-and-guitar.md

 > there are somethings that travelling teaches - which ain't there in any book,

 > there won't be a better time, now is always a better option,
-> don't drench yourself, in pond of regrets,
+> don't drench yourself, in a pond of regrets,
-> if it bothers much then take a leap of faith, nothing gained if nothing ventured,
+> if it bothers much then take a leap of faith, nothing gained if nothing's ventured,
 > You've got one life - so live it to its fullest !

 <br/>